 Let’s just chalk this up as one of those things you had to learn by doing.

 You see, I wanted to give my sweet four-year-old the best party of his life, and I spared no expense.
-I also wanted the event to be a teaching moment, so one day he would look back on it and realize the lengths I went through to teach him about the psychological effects of perceived power.
-Trust me; I didn’t think the toddlers would take their tasers out of their goodie bags before the party ended.
+I also wanted the event to be a teaching moment, so one day he would look back on it and realize the lengths I went through to help him learn about the psychological effects of perceived power.
+Trust me, I didn’t think the toddlers would take their tasers out of their goodie bags before the party ended.
 And I didn’t think they would learn to use them so quickly — but you’ve seen how fast they mastered iPads.
 All I handed the toddlers were the police batons (the ones they used to break Rose’s dad’s wrist in three places).
 I would never have given them tasers without telling you first!
 Especially if I knew little Morgan and Tasha would use them to scare us into making toilet hooch in the Elmo training potty.

 It’s easy to point fingers at me, but I would like to remind you again that kids’ birthdays are out of control and that all your children’s parties had big problems, too.
 Like when you ran out of tote bags, Gary, at Michelle’s All Things Considered-themed party, or when three-year-old Billy’s talk and slides were clearly plagiarized at Marky’s Ted Talks-themed party.
 Or how about when little Mykela literally burned her finger on a birthday candle at the Feel The Bern 2016-themed birthday party?
 And, of course, that poor crab whose legs were ripped off before being crushed by the jaws of Maria’s vicious dog.

 Final note: Everyone left their goodie bags.
 I’ve left them on the porch if you want to swing by and pick them up.
 They’re labeled with your child’s name and correctional officer badge number.
 I removed the rest of the tasers and the store-bought shivs, but the gluten-free cookies are still in there.

 See you all next week at Atticus’s Donner Party Birthday Party.